ibm-apiconnect/policy-apigw/README.md

 # API Gateway Policies
-Sample global and custom policies for DataPower APIGateway
+Sample global and custom policies for DataPower APIGateway (part of IBM API Connect) API Gateway is available in API Connect V10

 A global policy runs before or after certain APIs and is it's own assembly.
 A user defined policy is a "building block" in the assembly that does something in the API. have a look at [this very basic policy](./user-defined-policies/basic/README.md)